apneadiving/changeset/README.md

 )
 ```

-Database operations will then be commited in the exact order they were added to the changeset.
+Database operations will then be commited in the order they were added to the changeset.

 ## Merging changesets

 The very point of changesets is they can be merged.

 On merge:
 - parent changeset concatenates all db operations of its child
 - parent changeset merges all events from its child